 The ancient Greek goddess Athena is the emblematic mascot of our club.
 She is the goddess of wisdom, courage, strength, strategy and skill.
 Her divinity and all that she represents was the inspiration for those who established the Athena Soccer Club back in 1951.

-In mythological sense, Athena provided protection and guidance to those of heroic endeavor.
+In mythological sense, Athena provided protection and guidance to those of heroic endeavour.
 She helped many ancient heroes to greatness, including Heracles, Odysseus and Jason with his Argonauts.

 We want our club to embody Athena’s values.
 Our teams, players and coaches are assessed on those same values.
 We hope that our players develop into unique footballers that encapsulate those values: